Basement-Renovator/basement-renovator/README.md

   * Entities are classified by Kind automatically, so if you need to specially classify something this won't be smart enough to detect it.
   * Every entity (with a few exceptions like projectiles) the mod adds will show up in BR.
 All of them.
 Even the ones that make no sense.
   * The techniques don't mix, and so you'll lose out on the pluses of the other option.
 For these reasons this setting is not recommended.
 It's much cleaner to use the `basementrenovator` directory.

+*Is there a fast way to set up BR compatibility?*

+* You can get a quick and dirty drop-in for your mod's basementrenovator folder by starting up with Autogenerate Mod Content enabled.
+In BR's resource folder under Entities/ModTemp, there will be a folder with your mod's name.
+It will contain an icons folder and an EntitiesMod.xml file.
+However, this will generate entries for many things you may not want to have entries for, so you'll need to clean it up.
+* Some icons may not be what you want out of the box.
+For example, gapers will be missing their heads because they're overlays, or the first frame might not be a good representative.
+BR includes an Icon Generator script under resources to allow for more finegrained icon generation from any frame in an anm2.
+Run it with --help or -h for more details.

 *Why does my custom entity appear with a yellow hazard sign on it?*